slowjams/Pro-ASP.NET-Core-Identity/zzzz4-Intro to IdentityServer.md

 **A**: `AuthenticationTicket` is created from id token, and since id token doesn't userinfo such "user = Emma" claim (note that **user-to-idp** cookie always contains "user = Emma" claim, since user signs in on IDP's end), so this **user-to-client** cookie won't have any user info claims such as "name", "role" etc

 **B**: `OpenIdConnectOptions.GetClaimsFromUserInfoEndpoint` is set to `true`, then `OpenIdConnectHandler` will call `https://localhost:5001/connect/userinfo` (access token is required in the bear header with this request) to get userinfo from IDP.
 The scopes inside Access Token will be extracted such as "sub", "name", "given_name", "family_name" claims because of `IdentityResource`/`Resource`'s `ICollection<string>` of `UserClaims`.
-Then `IProfileService` will be used to generate those claims. (u1.6, check `TestUserProfileService` for example)
+Then `IProfileService` will be used to generate those claims. (u1.6, check `TestUserProfileService` or `LocalUserProfileService` for example).
 Later `AuthenticationTicket` is created (o4.4), so now **user-to-client** cookie can contain user info claims such as "name", "role" etc. Note that the id token still won't contains 'UserClaims".
 It is not a good practice to let id token contains "user specific claims" from Userinfo endpoint.

 Important thing to know, in the subsequent requst, only **user-to-client** cookie is needed for user to be authenticated, however if you develop logout functionality by only sign out this user-to-client cooke, it will have issue shows below.